 Giving everyone the chance to go online

-For most people going online to make purchases, pay bills or to keep in touch with friends and family is almost second nature, however, this is not the case for everyone.
+For most people using the five basic digital skills and going online to make purchases, pay bills or to keep in touch with friends and family is almost second nature, however, this is not the case for everyone.

 The five basic digital skills are: